Westo48/clash-discord/README.md

 # <a id="introduction"></a>Introduction

 ClashCommander is a discord bot written in Python that, while having a great many uses and commands, focuses _primarily_ on discord member management.
-This entails, but is not limited to, adding an uninitiated role to incoming members, allowing members to give themselves roles based on their clash of clans profile, and focusing on discord server security.
+This entails, but is not limited to, adding an uninitiated role to incoming members, allowing members to give themselves roles based on their clash of clans profile, sending out announcements, updating discord user nicknames based on their player name, and focusing on discord server security.

-Non-management commands include, but are also not limited to, returning player or clan information based on their tag, getting troop levels and how close they are to max for their town hall as well as total max, who can donate the best of a specific troop in a clan, war information, cwl lineup, cwl war, and cwl clan member scores.
+Non-management commands include, but are also not limited to, returning player, clan, war, or CWL information.
+You can use ClashCommander to get player troop levels, clan donations, clan member war preference, war attacks and open bases, cwl scoreboard and lineups, and much much more!

 # <a id="setup"></a>Setup